the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Amid the hype, LinkedIn posts, and daily noise, it's easy to feel lost about how to do evals right, or what evals even _are_.

-While I don't want to add more noise or contribute to the confusion, I'm excited to share a formulation that has helped me in my day-to-day, and just might give you some clarity around evals as well.
+That’s why I developed a framework that **cuts through the noise** and focuses on **what actually matters**.

+Let's skip the abstact.
+Here's what it looks like in action.

 ## 🕵️ Case study: The `bugtriager` agent

-Imagine you’ve just shipped an AI agent that helps triage bug reports.
+Imagine you’ve just shipped an AI agent that helps **triage bug reports**.
-It lives in Slack, reads messages from engineers and QA testers, and responds with diagnostic suggestions — maybe with proposed fixes, or even a button you can press to open a corresponding PR.
+It lives in Slack, reads messages from engineers and QA testers, and responds with diagnostic suggestions — maybe with proposed fixes, or even full-fledged PR with the solution.

 You’ve designed it, architected it, tested it in dev and staging.